njoy/njoy.github.io/Projects.md

 {% endfor %}
 </ul>

-## Supporting Projects
+## Supporting Components
-Some of the projects maintained by NJOY developers don't directly contribute to the NJOY21 source code, but are supporting materials such as the website and documentation.
-Here are those projects.
+Some of the components maintained by NJOY developers don't directly contribute to the NJOY21 source code, but are supporting materials such as the website and documentation.
+Here are those components:
 <ul>
 {% for project in site.data.projects.Supporting %}
   <li>